02-251 Great Ideas in Computational Biology

 |Assessment Structure||Coursework will consist of the following components:

 Homework assignments will comprise two parts.

-The midterms and final exam will test your knowledge of the material from the class.
-The midterms will be held in class and the final will be held during the university’s scheduled time.
-The midterm dates are:
+The two midterms and final exam will test knowledge of the material from the class.

 The midterms will not be cumulative: midterm 2 will cover material encountered after midterm 1.
 That having been said, later material in the class builds upon the earlier material, so it is important to know the earlier material.

 The final will be comprehensive, i.e., it will cover all the material from the class.